IyeViking/Midnight-Prefresh-Discord-Theme/README.md

 A tweaked and edited version of [Midnight](https://refact0r.github.io/midnight-discord/) by refact0r

-Vencord/Detterdiscord (or client that supports theme files) Download the theme file, [Prefresh-Midnight.theme.css](https://github.com/IyeViking/Midnight-Prefresh-Discord-Theme/releases), it's in a .zip file since Github won't let me upload a .css file to releases.
+Vencord/Detterdiscord (or client that supports theme files) Download the theme file, [Prefresh-Midnight.theme.css](https://github.com/IyeViking/Midnight-Prefresh-Discord-Theme/blob/main/midnight-prefresh.theme.css), (there's a ... button at the top right with a download option)
-Drag the file into your theme folder. (there should be a button to open the theme folder in theme settings)
+Drag the file into your theme folder.
+(The "Themes" menu should have a "open folder" button)

 Credits:

-Original design inspired by https://github.com/schnensch0/zelk

-Window controls inspired by https://github.com/Dyzean/Tokyo-Night

 Original Midnight by https://refact0r.github.io/midnight-discord/